voidshard/igor/README.md

 as an afterthought.
 Igor is built entirely the other way around.
 And when I say *entirely* I mean it: you can define layers *without* tasks if you so wish.

-Why might want to do this?
+Why might you want to do this?
 We'll get to that later...

 ###### Visibility, tracking all the things